genestack/user-tutorials/source/tutorials/DGE_analysis/differential-gene-expression-analysis.rst

 .. image:: images/Filters.png

+.. no longer can filter by p-value

-Let’s find genes that are most over-expressed in the “Trisomy 21” group by lowering the Max P-Value threshold and increasing the Min LogFC and Min LogCPM thresholds.
+Let’s find genes that are most over-expressed in the “Trisomy 21” group by lowering the Max P-value threshold and increasing the Min LogFC and Min LogCPM thresholds.
 Change P-Value to 0.001, Regulation to “Up”, set both Min LogFC and Min LogCPM equal to '2' and apply sorting by LogFC.
 As consistent with paper results, there is a number of zinc finger protein genes that are up-regulated